maartene/MissionToMars/README.md

 * It's business only, the assumption being that in the end it requires the will and the funds to get there more than anything else;
 * Whether you spend your funds on improving technology, supporting other players, building improvements is up to you.

+## Playable version online
+You can play a playable build of version 0.0.1 on https://mission2mars.space

 ## Features
 ### Whats available
 * In the current state, this "game" is only a model with very little simulation;